 Social media data is a rich source of information about political socialization, political behavior, and identity.
 For example, some research has shown that Facebook “likes” can reflect the users’ personality traits.

 Social media data has become a valuable and integral part of social research.
-Due to its shareability and portability, it can be used for political analysis in multiple ways, including studying election campaigns and public opinion.
+Due to its shareability and portability can be used for political analysis in multiple ways, including studying election campaigns and public opinion.